-In FY96, US\$101,000 was reserved for Small Business Innovation Research (SBIR) assessment in accordance with 15 U.S.C.
-638. US\$4.332 million was budgeted for beginning the development of a fuze modification for the ESSM Missile to Counter the Advanced Low Altitude highly maneuverable threats.
+In FY96, US\$101,000 was reserved for Small Business Innovation Research (SBIR) assessment in accordance with 15 USC 638.
+US\$4.332 million was budgeted to begin the development of a fuze modification for the ESSM Missile to counter the Advanced Low Altitude highly maneuverable threats.

-Plans for FY97 are to spend US\$ 5.446 million to continue the effort associated with the fuze modification for the ESSM.
+Plans for FY97 called for spending US\$5.446 million to continue the fuze modification for the ESSM.